apache/nuttx/README.txt

 BUILDING NUTTX
 ^^^^^^^^^^^^^^

+Building

   NuttX builds in-place in the source tree.
 You do not need to create any special build directories.
 Assuming that your Make.defs is setup properly for your tool chain and that setenv.sh contains the path to where your cross-development tools are installed, the following steps are all that are equired to build NuttX:

     cd ${TOPDIR}
     . ./setenv.sh
     make

   At least one configuration (eagle100) requires additional command line arguments on the make command.
 Read ${TOPDIR}/configs/<board-name>/README.txt to see if that applies to your target.

+Re-building

+  Re-building is normally simple -- just type make again.

+  But there are some things that can "get you" when you use the Cygwin development environment with Windows native tools.
+The native Windows tools do not understand Cygwin's symbolic links, so the NuttX make system does something weird:  It copies the configuration directories instead of linking to them (it could, perhaps, use the NTFS 'mklink' command, but it doesn't).

+  A consequence of this is that you can easily get confused when you edit a file in one of the linked (i.e., copied) directories, re-build NuttX, and then not see your changes when you run the program.
+That is because build is still using the version of the file in the copied directory, not your modified file!
+To work around this annoying behavior, do the following when you re-build:

+     make clean_context all

+  This 'make' coimmand will remove of the copied directories, re-copy them, then make NuttX.

 CYGWIN BUILD PROBLEMS
 ^^^^^^^^^^^^^^^^^^^^^